munificent/game-programming-patterns/book/introduction.markdown

 were nestled in the same codebase they were standing on.

 That problem is what this book aims to solve.
-I dug up and polished the best patterns I've found in games and presented them here so that we can spend our time inventing things instead of *re*-inventing them.
+I dug up and polished the best patterns I've found in games, and they are presented here so that we can spend our time inventing new things instead of *re*-inventing them.

 ## What's in Store